Our clinic is offering in-person treatment in addition to virtual care. We look forward to seeing you soon.

 Hours of operation

-Our clinic is located at the corner of Regent Street and Long Lake Road in Sudbury and is directly accessible by the Sudbury Transit system.
+Our clinic is located at the corner of Regent Street and Long Lake Road in Sudbury on the second floor of the Medical Arts building.

 Ample free parking is available at the clinic.
 The clinic is wheelchair accessible.